UsabilityEngineering/Split/README.md

 # SPLIT

-Allowing people to make manual reoccuring payments for entertainment services, bills, etc.
+Allows users to facilitate the task of splitting bill costs for reoccuring payments for entertainment services, living utilities, rent, etc.

 ## UX Team Members